wperlichek/ISL/exercises/ch-3.md

 On test data, we expect the linear regression to have a lower RSS.
 The cubic regression could have mastered the training set in 100 observations, but it shows high variance - if presented with test data that say has outliers, it will perform much more poorly than the linear regression and have a higher RSS.

+**4c**

+If the true relationship is not linear, but we don't know how far, it's hard to say, there is not enough information to tell.
+Practically we could start with a linear regression and see how it performs.
+If it performs poorly, we switch to the cubic regression.

+A linear model has a default bias that is a penalty on any non-linear model.
+With 100 observations, the cubic regression would probably perform better (have a lower RSS) than the linear regression.

+**4d**

+I would expect the cubic regression to perform better than the linear regression on test data.
+It will have adhered to the non-linear model better and suffer from less bias.
+The linear regression could have not even made much progress on the model after 100 observations if the model is non-linear enough, whereas 100 training observations could produce good progress for the cubic regression.